AlmightyLks-SCP/SCPLockdown/README.md

 #### SCP 173
 Peanut's heavy gate will be locked down for the specified duration.

+#### SCP 173
+Computer cannot interact with doors, elevators and such for specified duration.
+(Swapping cameras excluded)

 #### SCP 096
 Shy Guy's door towards the HCZ will be locked down for the specified duration.